Blind to Position, Biased in Language: Probing Mid-Layer Representational Bias in Vision-Language Encoders for Zero-Shot Language-Grounded Spatial Understanding: Experiments

+\paragraph{\textbf{\emph{Selected intermediate layers.}}} Different VLEs exhibit distinct layer-wise bias profiles, possibly stemming from variations in their training objectives, projection heads, and tokenization.
+Consequently, the layer that best preserves spatial equivariance or multilingual consistency is not universal across backbones.
+This motivates our automatic layer selection strategy: rather than prescribing a fixed layer for each model family, \ours explicitly identifies where structural properties are preserved and adaptively selects the most informative intermediate layer.
+As shown in \cref{fig:analysis_layer}, the selected layers mostly concentrate in mid-depth regions across diverse backbones.
+While the optimal layer may vary, this consistent mid-depth concentration supports our claim that intermediate representations preserve grounding-relevant structure, offering a reliable localization signal.

-\paragraph{Spatial Subset Evaluation.} To evaluate the fine-grained spatial grounding ability of CLIP, we conduct a targeted evaluation on samples that contain explicit spatial cues (\eg, ``left'', ``bottom'', and ``closest to'').
-To identify such samples, we utilize Qwen2.5-14B-Instruct~\citep{yang2024qwen2} to classify each referring expression as spatial or non-spatial and extract the cue if present (prompt details in Appendix~\ref{app:res_qwen}).
-These automatically generated annotations take up 50.72\%, 62.40\%, and 23.48\% of the validation samples in RefCOCOg, RefCOCO, and RefCOCO+.
-Figure~\ref{fig:subset} shows significant gains using \textsc{CoPatch} over the baseline, with +20.83\% and +15.55\% mIoU improvements on the spatial and non-spatial subsets of RefCOCOg.
-These improvements demonstrate that our spatial map \texttt{CoMap} contributes to the gains on spatial subsets, while the integration of context-aware tokens enhances performance on non-spatial subsets by providing richer semantic information.
+\paragraph{\textbf{\emph{Spatial grounding analysis.}}} To evaluate the fine-grained spatial grounding ability of VLE (CLIP ViT-B/16), we conduct a targeted evaluation on samples that contain explicit spatial cues (\eg, ``left'', ``closest to'').
+To identify such samples, we utilize Qwen2.5-14B-Instruct~\cite{yang2024qwen2} to classify each referring expression as spatial or non-spatial and extract the cue if present (prompt details in the Appendix).
+These automatically generated annotations take up 50.72\%, 62.40\%, and 23.48\% of the validation samples in RefCOCO benchmarks. \cref{fig:subset_perf} shows significant gains using \ours over the baseline, with +20.83\% and +15.55\% mIoU improvements on the spatial and non-spatial subsets of RefCOCOg.

+These improvements demonstrate that our spatial map \texttt{P-Map} contributes to the gains on both spatial and non-spatial subsets with accurate localization (\cref{fig:pmap}).
+For instance, we observe that \texttt{P-Map} better captures target objects in many cases (\eg, ``chair'' in the first column) than Grad-CAM~\cite{selvaraju2016grad} (\cref{fig:spatial_map}).
+Comprehensively, \texttt{P-Map} achieves better average performance (\eg, +6.9 mIoU) with lower inference latency (\eg, $-$2.95 \emph{sec}. per sample, details in the Appendix).
+This leads to our approach achieving the best results even on the very challenging PhraseCut dataset.
+We obtain oIoU scores of 38.53 (\emph{all}) and 38.31 (\emph{unseen}), outperforming SoTA zero-shot and supervised methods (\cref{tab:phrasecut_perf}).
+These results highlight the robustness and generalizability of \ours across various datasets.